-- a.
-Combined Australian turnover of merger parties (including acquirer group) is at least \$200 million AND - b.
-Either the Australian turnover is at least \$40 million for each of at least two of the merger parties OR the global transaction value is at least \$200 million

-- a.
-Acquirer group Australian turnover is at least \$500 million AND - Either the Australian turnover is at least \$10 million for each of at least two of the merger parties OR the global transaction value is at least \$50 million
+Limb 1 Combined Australian turnover of merger parties (including acquirer group) is at least \$200 million AND Either the Australian turnover is at least \$40 million for each of at least two of the merger parties OR the global transaction value is at OR Limb 2 a.
+Acquirer group Australian turnover is at least \$500 million AND b.
+Either the Australian turnover is at least \$10 million for each of at least two of the merger parties OR the global transaction value is at least \$50 million parties OR the global transaction value is at least \$200 million least \$50 million